maheshbandaru/SampleProject/README.txt

-this is modified in brach FIRST PROJECT ON GIT
+FIRST PROJECT ON GIT
-Second edit
+Modified in the branch